QU-CMPS405-Fall2016/hw5-helps/medium.md

-If you fail test 5, but pass the first three testcases, you should double check to see if you calculate CPU utilization correctly.
+If you fail the Medium tests but pass the Simple ones, you should double check to see if you calculate CPU utilization correctly.

 Consider the following input:
 ```